Smoking and Heart Disease

 Ask for support and encouragement from family, friends, and co-workers.

-Start doing some exercise or activity each day to relieve stress and improve your
+Start doing some exercise or activity each day to ease stress and improve your health.

 Get plenty of rest.